MerginMaps/mobile/README.md

 Read more about the app [https://merginmaps.com/docs](https://merginmaps.com/docs)

-## Questions and Answers by the community

-See [GIS Stack Exchange](https://gis.stackexchange.com/questions/tagged/inputapp) with **inputapp** tag to ask questions and see other users' answers.

 ## Developers

-For more information on building Input please have a look in [developer documentation](docs/developers/README.md).
+For more information on building Mergin Maps Input app please have a look in [developer documentation](docs/developers/README.md).

 ## Privacy policy
 Read more about the app privacy policy [here](https://merginmaps.com/docs/reference/privacy/)